Trump says Israel has to get Gaza war over 'fast,' warns it is 'losing the PR war'

 “They’re releasing the most heinous, most horrible tapes of buildings falling down.
 And people are imagining there’s a lot of people in those buildings, or people in those buildings, and they don’t like it,” he added.
 "They’re losing the PR war.
 They’re losing it big.
 But they’ve got to finish what they started, and they’ve got to finish it fast, and we have to get on with life.”

-The comments offered a vivid example of the attention Trump pays to imagery and optics as he measures the cost of war in PR terms.
-But they also show the similarities between Trump's and Biden's positions, even as Trump has criticized Biden's handling of the war, going so far as to charge that Jews who vote for Democrats "hate Israel" and hate "their religion"
+The comments offered a vivid example of the attention Trump pays to imagery and optics as he measures the cost of war.
+But they also show the similarities between Trump's and Biden's positions, even as Trump has criticized Biden's handling of the conflict, going so far as to charge that Jews who vote for Democrats "hate Israel" and hate "their religion"

-Biden's administration has broadly backed Israeli efforts to try to remove Hamas’ grip over Gaza, even as he has called for a short term cease-fire to free hostages and surge humanitarian aid.
-He has also expressed concern that Israel’s operation is isolating it on the world stage.
+Until Thursday, Biden's administration had broadly backed Israeli efforts to try to remove Hamas’ grip over Gaza, even as he called for a short term cease-fire to free hostages and surge humanitarian aid.
+He had also expressed concern that Israel’s operation was isolating it on the world stage.

-That concern has intensified since an Israeli air strike this week killed seven World Central Kitchen humanitarian aide workers try to deliver food to Palestinians.
+That concern has intensified since an Israeli air strike this week killed seven World Central Kitchen humanitarian aide workers try to deliver food to Palestinians, adding a new layer of complication to Biden and Netanyahu's increasingly strained relationship.

+In a phone call Thursday Biden issued a stark new warning to Israel, telling Netanyahu that future U.S. support for the war depends on new steps to protect civilians and aid workers.

+Biden "made clear the need for Israel to announce and implement a series of specific, concrete, and measurable steps to address civilian harm, humanitarian suffering, and the safety of aid workers,” the White House said in a statement.
+He also told Netanyahu that an “immediate cease-fire is essential” and urged Israel to reach a deal “without delay."

-Biden on Thursday was speaking with Netanyahu in the wake of the strike and amid his administration’s ongoing efforts to dissuade Israel from launching a major offensive against the southern Gaza city of Rafah, where more than a million civilians are sheltering.
+The tougher stance comes as the administration continues to try to dissuade Israel from launching a major offensive against the southern Gaza city of Rafah, where more than a million civilians are sheltering.

-Still Biden has sustained American military support for Israel’s war effort and his administration has defended Israel’s right to defend itself, if not always its means.

-Biden has also tried unsuccessfully to broker a six week ceasefire to allow more aid into Gaza and to secure the release of some of the remaining hostages held by Hamas.
-His administration has blamed Hamas for not accepting the terms.
+In the immediate aftermath of the Oct.
+7 attack by Hamas, Trump drew rare condemnation from his GOP rivals when he lashed out at Netanyahu, saying Israeli leaders needed to "step up their game" and that Netanyahu "was not prepared" for the deadly incursion that killed some 1,200 people.
+More than 250 people were also taken hostages.

+At the time, Trump said that he supported the country’s efforts to “crush” Hamas.

-Trump was criticized by some in Israel for comments he made to the Israeli newspaper Israel Hayom calling for a swift end to the war.
+Trump was also criticized by some in Israel for comments he made to the Israeli newspaper Israel Hayom last month calling for a swift end to the war.

 “I will say Israel has to be very careful because you are losing a lot of the world.
 You are losing a lot of support,” he had warned.